 Finding Trained DBT Therapists

 Therapists must go through rigorous training to effectively administer DBT.
-This training takes a lot of time, money, and effort, so only a minority of therapists offer DBT treatment.
+This training takes a lot of time, money, and effort, so only a minority of therapists and healthcare providers offer DBT treatment.
 Because of this, the therapists who have the necessary qualifications to help addiction patients with DBT tend to have long waitlists for new patients.

 Skilled DBT therapists can be very hard to find.
 On top of that, DBT therapists are often fully booked, so they have to charge higher prices for their services.
 Patients often spend over a thousand dollars per month for DBT, and a full course of DBT can take up to a year.
 Because of this, DBT is not financially feasible for many patients.
 Thankfully, some health insurance policies cover DBT, and many therapists offer flexible payment options for patients in difficult financial situations.